defenseunicorns/leapfrogai-docs/content/en/docs/local deploy guide/dependencies.md

 ### Deploy LeapfrogAI

-- After ensuring that all prerequisites and system requirements are fulfilled, please see the LeapfrogAI deployment guide for detailed instructions on deploying LeapfrogAI in your local environment.
+- After ensuring that all system dependencies and requirements are fulfilled, refer to the LeapfrogAI deployment guide for comprehensive instructions on deploying LeapfrogAI within your local environment.